misk-jsd2/01-command-line-JS/README.md

 * **Git** - A version control program that saves the state of your project's files and folders; It takes a "snapshot" of what all your files look like at that moment and stores a reference to that "snapshot".

->Note: You may want to compare Git to an organizational backup tool used to save and organize work; be mindful of your students' experience and try not to use too much technical vocabulary.

 * **Repository** - A central location in which data—typically project-related—is stored and managed
 * **Clone** - To download data from the cloud to your local machine (laptop, computer, etc.)
 * **Commit** - To save a version of your project to Git

->Note: We suggest you draw a diagram and explain what happens when you push/pull and stage a commit.
-Make sure students understand that changes first need to be added and then committed before they can be pushed.
-Remember to explain the differences between your local working repository vs. what is on GitHub.
-And don’t forget to review the vocabulary!

 ### GitHub Exercise